uipathhmshms/CollectionReport_Dispatch/README.md

 # Collection Report Dispatch

 ## Project Overview
-This UiPath automation project processes payroll data from a company's payroll system and distributes reports to managers based on their unique identifiers.
+This UiPath automation project processes payroll data from a company's payroll system and distributes reports to managers based on their unique identifiers. <br>
 The automation segregates employee data by manager and creates individual reports that are then queued for processing.

 ### Quick Overview